 Imogen has been back to The Cass to give lectures on her work since graduating.
 She talks here about her career and how London Met helped her:

 "I set up my business in 2009 and since then I've managed to secure stockists with Harrods and Harvey Nichols, Kabiri, and also international stockists.
 I source all my materials from Hatton Garden – I use gemstones, I use minerals which I source from the Natural History Museum, and also precious and non-precious metals.
 I use a lot of hand-carving techniques, and castings and mould-making techniques as well... and I show with London and Paris Fashion Weeks.

-"The Cass is a brilliant London art school, from which I graduated in BA Jewellery in 2008.
-I feel very honoured, as my years of training, learning and discovering at The Cass were some of the best, and I am incredibly proud to be a Cass alumni!
+"The Cass is a brilliant London art school, from which I graduated with a BA in Jewellery in 2008.
+I feel very honoured, as my years of training, learning and discovering at The Cass were some of the best, and I am incredibly proud to be a Cass alumna!
 Thank you guys!"
 [Instagram]